 Figure 5.2.
 Phenotype of patients from the RP-1292 and W08-1833 families with mutations in the ABHD12 gene.
 A, Spectrum of fundus findings in different individuals.
 Funduscopy of 3 patients of the RP-1292 family (II:4, II:5, and II:7) shows pale optic discs, attenuation of retinal vessels, and bone spicule pigmentation.
 Funduscopy of patient II:1 of the W08-1833 family shows pallor of the optic disc, attenuation of the arterioles, and parafoveal atrophy with bull's-eye appearance B, Pure-tone air conduction audiograms of the patients.
-The grey areas are the hearing ranges for normal individual at 70 to 79 years of age (moen), 70 to 79 years of age (men), and 60 to 69 years of age (men), respectively, as reported by Cruickshanks et al.32 Family RP-1292: for patients II:4 (female) and II:7 (male), the audiogram shows age-related hearing loss.
-Audiogram of the patient II:5 (male) shows hearing loss of the right ear.
-Family W08-1833: audiogram of the patient II:1 shows sensorineural hearing loss of both eyes.
+The grey areas are the hearing ranges for normal individual at 70 to 79 years of age (women), 70 to 79 years of age (men), and 60 to 69 years of age (men), respectively, as reported by Cruickshanks et al.32 Family RP-1292: for patients II:4 (female) and II:7 (male), the audiogram shows age-related hearing loss.
+Audiogram of the patient II:5 (male) shows hearing loss of both eyes.
 C, Magnetic resonance imaging (MRI) scans.
-Family RP-1292: for patient II:4, MRI scan shows minimal cerebral atrophy (white arrow), whereas in patient II:5, some injuries in the left cerebellum hemisphere consistent with the consequence of an ischemic event (white arrow).
-Family W08-1833: for patient II:7 has a minimal abnormality probably resulting from an ischemic injury (white arrow).
+Family RP-1292: for patient II:4, MRI scan shows minimal cerebral atrophy (white arrow), whereas in patient II:5, some injuries in the left cerebellum hemisphere consistent with the consequence of an ischemic event (white arrow) are present.
+Patient II:7 has a minimal abnormality probably resulting from an ischemic injury (white arrow).
 Family W08-1833: for patient II:1, no structural abnormalities of the cerebellum are observed.

 The ABHD12 gene is located on chromosome 20p11.21 and contains 13 exons, encoding a protein of 398 amino acids.
-The protein includes 1 α - β hydrolase domain that spans amino acids 171 to 335 and contains 3 active sites located in residues 246, 333, and 372.
+The protein includes 1 α-β hydrolase domain that spans amino acids 171 to 335 and contains 3 active sites located in residues 246, 333, and 372.
 In vitro, the ABHD12 enzyme hydrolyzes 2-arachidonoyl glycerol, the main endocannabinoid, by converting it into metabolites arachidonate and glycerol.^{21,22} However, in vivo it is only responsible for a small fraction of the 2-arachidonoyl glycerol hydrolase activity in mouse brain, showing that in the mouse brain, ABHD12 is a major lysophosphatidylserine lipase.